xuc7950/FreeNodeAggregator/README.md

 English | [简体中文](README_CN.md)

 A Python tool that automatically fetches, merges, and deduplicates proxy nodes from multiple free sources, generating a unified subscription link.

+> This project works best with [Karing](https://github.com/KaringX/karing)!
+Karing is a cross-platform proxy client that supports multiple protocols with a clean and intuitive interface.

 ## Features